tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

 ## comment
-* the essense is to use KFAC to approximate the natural gradient updates + trust region,
+* the essense is to use KFAC to approximate the natural gradient updates + trust region, within A3C framework, so ACKTR is on-policy
   * KFAC is yet another optimizer, see https://www.tensorflow.org/api_docs/python/tf/contrib/kfac
+* random seed setup varies across plots and tables
+* why those 6 games?
+  * ans: see Table 4 at appendix B, with Q-learning, one seed
+* episode rewards == return?
+  * ans: yes, see Table 1